Boosky-microservices/boosky-gateway/README.md

 ## Installation
 - To run the app, just run `docker-compose up`  (you need to have Docker installed).
-- The application is also deployed on: https://booksy-api.herokuapp.com
+- The application is deployed on: https://booksy-api.herokuapp.com